james-bowden/james-bowden.github.io/pages/anthology/jb_having_having.md

 title: Having a Poem with You
 ---

+Tags: *loving of art, sharing of art, art as object, writing of art, narrative, syntax, surprising last line, *<br/>

+The funny thing about this poem, having read both of its precursors, is that this genuinely did mark something of a turning point in my life, like Mark Leidner describes [here](https://poetrysociety.org/features/in-their-own-words/on-having-having-a-coke-with-you-with-you).
+Namely, it was one of my first times genuinely engaging with art in the sense that I loved this poem and its characters so much that I found myself thinking about it often and eventually emulating it as follows.
+Enjoy!

 ## *Having "Having "Having a Coke with You" with You" with You*
 #### James Bowden

 is nothing special, but also everything special, I'm sorry, I oscillate between the two;<br/>
 you had just sent me a poem called "Celebration" that I'd posted, thinking of you, of course<br/>